10 Professional Tips to Become an Expert in Typesetting

 Though hyphenation is never avoidable while typsetting a book, if enough attention is given during the typesetting process, most of it can be surely eliminated.
 If you are keen on eliminating hyphenation, you can do so by moving the entire hyphenated word to the next line by pressing the ‘shift’ and ‘return’ buttons at the same time after placing the cursor in front of the word.

 It is good to have enough spacing between two lines to read a line independent of the one that lay above and below it.
-The general rule that many typesetting services follow while giving line-space is of ‘2 points.
+The general rule that many typesetting professionals follow while giving line-space is of ‘2 points.
 Line spacing also helps to prevent the descenders of the above line from overlapping with the ascenders of the bottom line.

 A copy-right page